Round and Resilience-Optimal Approximate Agreement on Trees and Block Graphs: Lower Bound

 \section{Lower Bound}

-In this section, we analyze the round complexity required to achieve $\approximateagreement$ on trees.
-We begin by revisiting Fekete's lower bound for $\approximateagreement$ on real values regarding \emph{how close the honest values may get} after a fixed number of rounds.
+In this section, we analyze the round complexity required to achieve $\approximateagreement$ on a graph.
+We begin by revisiting Fekete's lower bound for real-valued $\approximateagreement$ regarding \emph{how close the honest values may get} after a fixed number of rounds.
+Fekete~\cite{Fekete90} used chain arguments to prove lower bounds for the convergence rate of real-valued $\approximateagreement$ protocols.
+However, upon closer inspection, his proof only relies on a weaker validity condition than \Cref{def:aa-real} called \emph{Strong Unanimity}: if all honest parties hold input $v$, no honest party outputs $v' \neq v$.